How to transfer money from India to UK online?

 When I started writing this guide, I was looking for low-cost, secure online money transfer services to simplify the process of sending money from India to the UK for a friend.

-Essentially, you’d still transfer money from Indian bank to UK bank account abroad.
+Essentially, you’d still transfer money from an Indian bank to a UK bank account abroad.

-Instead of making a direct bank-to-bank transfer (which is expensive), you use an intermediary company that offers international money transfer from India and doesn’t keep a hidden mark-up on the currency exchanges and charges low transparent fees.
+Instead of making a direct bank-to-bank transfer (which is expensive), you use an intermediary company that offers international money transfers from India, doesn’t keep a hidden mark-up on the currency exchanges, and charges low transparent fees.